theupdateframework/pep-maximum-security-model/README.rst

-This PEP has covered the maximum security model, the TUF roles that should be added to support continuous delivery of distributions, how to generate and sign the metadata of each role, [LV: and how to] support distributions that have been signed by developers.
+This PEP has covered the maximum security model, the TUF roles that should be added to support continuous delivery of distributions, how to generate and sign the metadata of each role, and how to support distributions that have been signed by developers.
 The remaining sections discuss how PyPI SHOULD audit repository metadata and the methods PyPI can use to detect and recover from a PyPI compromise.

 Table 1 summarizes a few of the attacks possible when a threshold number of private cryptographic keys (belonging to any of the PyPI roles) are